The mission: Clean your DSLR or mirrorless camera

 Lens cloths are cheap, but often end up scrunched up in the bottom of our camera bags.
 These cloths are like a magnet to dirt and dust, and don’t work well when dirty or wet.
 Keep them in a watertight container for maximum effectiveness.

 Blowers come in different shapes and sizes.
-The Giottos Rocket-Air will blast off dust clinging to your camera and lenses, and smaller blowers are available for more accurate cleaning.
+The Giottos Rocket Air Blower will blast off dust clinging to your camera and lenses, and smaller blowers are available for more accurate cleaning.
 They’re cheap, and you’ll find yourself using them all the time.

 If you keep losing your lens cloth, this pack of 100 wipes from PEC PAD is perfect for all your surface cleaning requirements.
 You can use them to clean your lenses, camera body, even your computer monitor, then throw the wipe away.

-VisibleDust’s Arctic Butterfly is something of a luxury cleaning product.
+VisibleDust’s Arctic Butterfly is something of a luxury cleaning product, but it works.
 The bristles of the sensor brush are initially charged and then lift dust off the sensor using static electricity – the same reason that dust is attracted to it in the first place.